datathings/greycat-training-python-sdk-advanced/README.md

 This repository holds a DEMO example of the Greycat-Python binding.

+## How to set the environment
+Install the python packages:

 ## TODO

 - [ ] Document data/ structure (\<input file\>.csv, models directory outputs, etc)